electro-smith/DaisyExamples/pod/StepSequencer/README.md

 Simple 8 step sequencer.
 Has controls per step for envelope decay, pitch, and step activation.

 # Controls
 Edit and play mode, press encoder to switch modes.
-Edit is red, play is green.\
+Edit is multicolored, play is green.

-Edit mode\
+Edit mode
-  * Rotate encoder to run through steps.\
+  * Rotate encoder to run through steps.
-  * Knob one sets decay time.\
+  * Knob one sets decay time.
   * Knob two sets pitch.
-(A pentatonic major)\
+(A pentatonic major)
-  * Press either button to activate or deactivate a step.\
+  * Press either button to activate or deactivate a step.
-  * Led one tells you which step you're on (color).\
+  * Led one tells you which step you're on (color).
-  * Led two is lit if the current step is active.\
+  * Led two is lit if the current step is active.
   * When a step is activated, its envelope will cycle.
-Listen for pitch and envelope shape.\
+Listen for pitch and envelope shape.
+  * Button one toggles cycling so you can listen to the step.
+  * Button two toggles step activation.
+If this is on, the step will play when the sequence runs.

-  * In edit mode the LEDS indicate which step you're on.\
+  * In edit mode the LEDS indicate which step you're on.
-  * One: Red\
+  * One: Red
-  * Two: Green\
+  * Two: Green
-  * Three:  Blue\
+  * Three:  Blue
-  * Four: White\
+  * Four: White
-  * Five: Purple\
+  * Five: Purple
-  * Six: Cyan\
+  * Six: Cyan
-  * Seven: Gold / Orange\
+  * Seven: Gold / Orange
-  * Eight: Yellow\
+  * Eight: Yellow

-Play mode\
+Play mode
-  * Knob one controls tempo.\
+  * Knob one controls tempo.
-  * Knob two controls filter cutoff\
+  * Knob two controls filter cutoff
   * Turning the encoder switches waveform.
+(Ramp or Square)

 # Code Snippet
     void NextSamples(float& sig)
     {